ray-project/enhancements/reps/2023-10-13-accelerator-support.md

 ### General Motivation

 Nowadays, more and more specialized accelerators (e.g. TPU, HPU) are coming out to speed up AI workloads.
-Supporting those accelerators natively in Ray will increase Ray's adoption as the computing framework for scaling AI applications.
+Supporting those accelerators natively (similar to how Ray supports Nvidia GPUs) in Ray will increase Ray's adoption as the computing framework for scaling AI applications.

 ### Should this change be within `ray` or outside?